Metabolic dysfunction–associated steatotic liver disease: Physical activity

 Weight loss may improve MASLD and is recommended particularly for obese or overweight people; similar physical activities and diets are advisable for overweight people with MASLD as for other obese and overweight people.
 Although physical activity is less important for weight loss than dietary adaptations (to reduce caloric intake), the NICE advises physical activity to reduce liver fat even if there is no overall bodyweight reduction.
 Weight loss, through exercise or diet, is the most effective way to reduce liver fat and help MASH and fibrosis remission.
 Exercise alone can prevent or reduce hepatic steatosis, but it remains unknown whether it can improve all other aspects of the liver; hence a combined approach with diet and exercise is advised.
 Aerobic exercise may be more effective than resistance training, although there are contradictory results.
 Vigorous training is preferable to moderate training, as only the high-intensity exercise reduced the chances of MASLD developing into MASH or advanced fibrosis.
 The EASL recommends between 150 and 200 min/week in 3 to 5 sessions of moderate-intensity aerobic physical activity or resistance training.
-Since both effectively reduce liver fat, a pragmatic approach to the choice of physical activity that accounts for the individual's preferences for what they can maintain in the long-term is preferred.
-Any engagement in physical activity or increase over previous levels is better than remaining sedentary.
+Since both effectively reduce liver fat, a pragmatic approach to physical activity that accounts for the individual's preferences for a sustainable physical activity that they can maintain long-term is preferred.
+Any increase in physical activity over previous levels is better than remaining sedentary.